endormi/tilux/README.md

 If you want to see a certain script added, open up a new [issue](https://github.com/endormi/tilux/issues/new/choose) or make a pull request.

+**Note**: This works on Debian-based distros.
+Other distros are not supported at the moment.

 ## Why?

 I as also many others (probably) as well have a ton of useful scripts for Linux, that just happen to be all over